DoD-Platform-One/bigbang/docs/developer/package-integration/testing.md

     envs:
       URL: 'http://{{ template "podinfo.fullname" . }}.{{ .Release.Namespace }}.svc.cluster.local:{{ .Values.service.externalPort }}'
 ```
-(NOTE: At the package level we are pointing to the service and service port instead of the istio virtual service because istio isn't enabled by default.
-At the bigbang test level we will point to the virtualservice url because istio will be present.)
+**NOTE:** At the package level, we are pointing to the service and service port instead of the istio virtual service because istio isn't enabled by default.
+At the Big Bang test level we will point to the virtualservice url because istio will be present.

 We will enable these tests in `tests/test-values.yaml`:
 ```yaml
 bbtests:
   enabled: true
 ```
-### Cypress test
+### Cypress Test

 Now we need to add the cypress gluon template yaml to `chart/templates/tests/cypress-test.yaml`:
 ```yaml
 {{- include "gluon.tests.cypress-configmap.base" .}}